prule/data-processing-experiment/ReadMe.md

 ```
 As a result of this, we need to make `alias` mandatory now, so that we have a definitive name for the column - this is also a good thing since any processes that follow will know what the column is called and can reference it - protected from any changes to the raw data column names.

+To support this I've added a new step "Selected" so now we go from raw -> selected -> typed -> valid

 ```kotlin
 /**
  * Selects only the columns specified in configuration and maps them to the alias.